Systematic analysis of 3HDM symmetries: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to thank Darius Jur\v ciukonis for discussions on group theory and for help with the implementation of the $\mathsf{GAP}$ software.
 We are also very grateful to Andreas Trautner for enlightening discussions on properties of generalisations of GOOFy transformations.
+We thank Luís Lavoura for questions which led us to clarify some aspects.

-The work of AK and MNR was partially supported by Funda\c c\~ ao para a Ci\^ encia e a Tecnologia (FCT), Portugal through the projects UIDB/00777/2020, UIDP/00777/2020, UID/00777/2025 \href{https://doi.org/10.54499/UID/00777/2025}{(https://doi.org/10.54499/UID/00777/2025)}, CERN/FIS-PAR/0002/ 2021 and 2024.02004.CERN, which are partially funded through POCTI (FEDER), COMPETE, QREN and the EU.
-Furthermore, the work of AK has been supported by the research studentships for doctoral students BL186/2024\_IST-ID within the framework of the project UIDB/00777/2020 as well as BL325/2024\_IST-ID within the framework of the project 2024.02004.CERN.
+The work of AK and MNR was partially supported by Funda\c c\~ ao para a Ci\^ encia e a Tecnologia (FCT), Portugal through the projects UIDB/00777/2020, UIDP/00777/2020, UID/00777/2025 \href{https://doi.org/10.54499/UID/00777/2025}{(https://doi.org/10.54499/UID/00777/2025)}, UID/PRR/777/2025, UID/PRR2/777/2025, CERN/FIS-PAR/0002/2021 and 2024.02004.CERN, which are partially funded through POCTI (FEDER), COMPETE, QREN and the EU.
+Furthermore, the work of AK has been supported by the research studentships for doctoral students BL186/2024\_IST-ID within the framework of the project UIDB/00777/2020 as well as BL325/2024\_IST-ID within the framework of the project 2024.02004.CERN, and also by the Spanish grants PID2023-147306NB-I00, CNS2024-154524 and CEX2023-001292-S (MICIU/AEI/10.13039/501100011033), as well as CIPROM/2021/054 (Generalitat Valenciana).
 PO is supported in part by the Research Council of Norway.
 We thank the University of Bergen and CFTP/IST/University of Lisbon as well as the CERN Theory Department, where collaboration visits took place.